zwave-js/node-red-contrib-zwave-js/APIChange.md

  - DriverAPI
  - AssociationsAPI

-any operation or class will now use the Real name as used in Z-Wave JS Exampe CC: ```WakeInterval``` -> ```Wake Up``` Exampple Operation: ```Set``` -> ```setInterval```
+Any operation or class will now use the **Real** name as used in Z-Wave JS
+Exampe CC: ```WakeInterval``` -> ```Wake Up``` Exampple Operation: ```Set``` -> ```setInterval```